 Aloha!
 Welcome to Windward Community College Upward Bound Program!

-Upward Bound is a 100% federally-funded program with an annual budget of $270,375 which helps current high school students who are enrolled at either Castle, Kailua, or Kahuku High School; first-generation (parents don’t have a 4-year degree), and/or qualify for free or reduced lunch.
+Upward Bound is a 100% federally-funded program with an annual budget of $270,375 which helps current high school students who are enrolled at either Castle, Kailua, or Kahuku High School; first-generation (parents don’t have a 4-year degree), and/or qualify for free lunch.
 This program identifies, motivates and prepares eligible students to complete high school, enroll in, and graduate from institutions of postsecondary education.
 For inquiries, please contact Program Director Alysa Tomasa or Guidance Advisor Kayleen Sur.

 - Academic Advising